Aarhus-University-ECE/270191U025-Software-Architecture-assignment-1/README.md

 #######################################################################################################
 ```

+The script will perform several tests:

+1. The code compiles
+2. The unit tests passes
+3. detect memory leaks
+4. run static analysis tools cppcheck and clang-tidy

+**To pass your program must pass all tests and be free of memory leaks**

-**The script is 'work in progress' if you have suggestion for improvements contact the TA.
+The script is 'work in progress' if you have suggestion for improvements contact the TA.
 However, do not modify the script, a checksum is used to check the integrity of the file.
-Incorrect checksum ⟹ no pass.**
+Incorrect checksum ⟹ no pass.

 The final note indicates that either `valgrind`, `cppcheck`, or `clang-tidy` could not be found.
 My recommendation is to test the code on the VM where these dependencies are easy to install if you are struggeling to install these.